IzaanArain/EMS-summer-2023-Project-frontend/README.md

 # Event Management System (EMS)
 EMS is a comprehensive application designed to help users keep track of their events.It provides features such as adding, editing, reading, and deleting events, allowing users to manage their events effectively.
-The application follows the CRUD (Create, Read, Update, Delete) operations, ensuring that all activity-related tasks are performed correctly.
+The application follows the CRUD (Create, Read, Update, Delete) operations, ensuring that all event-related tasks are performed correctly.

 To access the application's functionalities, users are required to sign up and log in.
 The authentication process is implemented using JSON Web Tokens (JWT), a popular method for securing web applications.
 Once logged in, users can view their personal events, providing a personalized experience within the application.